feross/safe-buffer/README.md

 It's important that node.js offers a fast way to get memory otherwise performance-critical applications would needlessly get a lot slower.

-But we need a better way to *signal our intent* as programmers.

-**When we want uninitialized memory, we should request it explicitly.**
+But we need a better way to *signal our intent* as programmers. **When we want uninitialized memory, we should request it explicitly.**

+Sensitive functionality should not be packed into a developer-friendly API that loosely accepts many different types.
+This type of API encourages the lazy practice of passing variables in without checking the type very carefully.

 #### `Buffer.alloc(number)`

+The functionality of creating buffers with uninitialized memory should be part of another API.
+We propose `Buffer.alloc(number)`.
+This way, it's not part of an API that frequently gets user input of all sorts of different types passed into it.

 ```js
 var buf = Buffer.alloc(16) // careful, uninitialized memory!